 Recent and past surveys of direct or indirect relevance to sei whales are tabulated in Appendix 2.
-The surveys are grouped into: (1) surveys (or survey series) with significant sei whale sightings that have already been analysed; (2) surveys (or survey series) with significant sei whale sightings awaiting analysis; and (3) surveys with few or zero sei whale sightings.
+The surveys are grouped into: (1) surveys (or survey series) with significant sei whale sightings that have already been analysed; (2) surveys (or survey series) with significant sei whale sightings awaiting analysis; (3) surveys with few or zero sei whale sightings.

 Group 1 contains the POWER 2010, 2011 and 2012 surveys that were conducted in sei whale habitat.
-These have already been analysed using line transect methods (Hakamada and Matsuoka, 2015).
+These have already been analysed using line transect methods (SC/66a/IA12).

-The Japanese Scouting Vessel (JSV) data cover the period 1964-90, and the sub-committee agreed that these contained potentially useful information on historical distribution.
-Summaries by 5° square by month have already been extracted for the data (Anonymous, 1980; Kishiro, 1998).
+The Japanese Scouting Vessel (JSV) data cover the period 1964-1990, and the sub-committee agreed that these contained potentially useful information on historical distribution.
+Summaries by 5° square by month have already been published (Miyashita et al. 1996).
 Miyashita noted that positions in these surveys are based on the noon positions, and considered that they could be refined to a 3° square resolution, as had been done for the Antarctic data.
 He offered to present such an analysis next year, and proposed to divide the data into an early, middle and late period with the aim of revealing possible changes.
 The sub-committee welcomed this offer and looked forward to receiving the analysis.

-The JARPN (1994-99) and JARPN II (2000-15) surveys in the area 150-170°E, from 35°N up to the boundaries of the Russian and US EEZs have mainly been analysed, but a few individual years were missing from the analyses.
-Matsuoka explained that in the missing years the target had been minke whales and the surveys focused on the coastal area.
-The US West Coast surveys have been analysed for 1991-2008, but very few sei whales were seen, and the abundance estimates are less than 100 (Barlow, 2010).
+The JARPN (1994-1999) and JARPN II (2000-2015) surveys in the area 150-170°E, from 35°N up to the boundaries of the Russian and US EEZs have mainly been analysed, but a few individual years were missing from the analyses.
+Matsuoka explained that in the missing years the target had been minke whales and the surveys focused on in the coastal area.
+The US West Coast surveys have been analysed for 1991-2008, but very few sei whales were seen, and the abundance estimates are less than 100 (Barlow 2010).
 Eleven sei whales were seen in the 2014 survey; hence the next abundance update will likely be a bit higher.